 We worked with LinkedIn on their mobile learning apps for almost two years.
 This included numerous trips to their offices in San Francisco and Mountain View.
 We can highly recommend checking out their office in Mountain View – especially the cafeteria with their breakfast and lunch buffets.

 At the time, we would have never predicted that LinkedIn, the owner of our former clients Lynda.com and video2brain, would itself be bought out one day.
 After all, they were among the biggest names in Silicon Valley.
 Nonetheless, Microsoft acquired LinkedIn in 2016 for 26.2 billion US dollars and our client was once again handed over to a bigger company.

 A new challenge was to help LinkedIn make their apps accessible to all audiences.

 Parkside was responsible for the iOS and Android apps for LinkedIn Learning, enabling users to do things such as

 - using the app with Chromecast and

 - receiving certificates from courses that can be displayed on LinkedIn.

 In a nutshell

-After LinkedIn bought Lynda.com we continued our relationship with the new owner.
-With more than 10 years of experience in developing online learning platforms, we supported LinkedIn with their iOS and Android apps now.
-Our team engineered critical features in all stages of the iOS and Android development and made the apps accessible to all audience.
+After LinkedIn bought Lynda.com, we maintained our relationship with the new owner.
+With more than 10 years of experience in developing online learning platforms, we supported LinkedIn with their iOS and Android apps.
+Our team engineered critical features in all stages of the iOS and Android development and made the apps accessible to all audiences.
 With our help, LinkedIn reduced their time-to-market substantially.

 — VP Client Solutions